scordio/jimfs-junit-jupiter/README.md

 ### Default `@TempDir` Factory

-The `junit.jupiter.tempdir.factory.default` configuration parameter sets the default factory to use, expecting its fully qualified class name.
+The `junit.jupiter.tempdir.factory.default` configuration parameter sets the default factory to use, expecting a fully qualified class name.

 For example, the following configures `JimfsTempDirFactory`: